 One of the more unique aspects of IYRS is that no matter which program you attend, your experience is individualized to that of your classmates.
-The projects you complete may vary from year to year – for example, in the School of Composites Technology, students choose and complete a “passion project” and graduate the program having built something they are proud to own and keep.
+The projects you complete may vary from year to year – for example, in the Composites Technology program students choose and complete a “passion project” and graduate the program having built something they are proud to own and keep.

 The process of manufacturing an individual project helps build project management skills, analytic and problem-solving skills, and allows students to gain the experience of conceptualizing and completing a project from start to finish.

-When Marine Systems students arrive at the Bristol Campus they find themselves in a state-of -the art facility equipped with the finest tools and machinery that will enable them to learn and experience all aspects of installing, maintaining, troubleshooting and repairing the many different and varied parts, devices and accessories that fall under the field of marine systems.
+When Marine Systems students arrive in The Brooks Building, a 20,000 square foot waterfront shop and build space, they find themselves in a state-of -the art facility equipped with the finest tools and machinery that will enable them to learn and experience all aspects of installing, maintaining, troubleshooting and repairing the many different and varied parts, devices and accessories that fall under the field of marine systems.

 Throughout the year students build free-standing and complete panels that contain most of the important and essential systems that go into modern boats today.
 These panels are a marvel to look at and excellent platforms for demonstration.

 Student panels are a progressive effort which encompass all aspects of classroom learning; marine electrical, electronics, sanitation, fuel systems, steering systems, AC & refrigeration, fire protection, systems, and diesel engines.